matrix-org/matrix-spec/content/appendices.md

 A room (or room permalink) which isn't using a room alias should supply at least one server using `via` in the URI's query string.
-Multiple servers can be specified by including multuple `via` parameters.
+Multiple servers can be specified by including multiple `via` parameters.

 The values of `via` are intended to be passed along on the [Client Server `/join/{roomIdOrAlias}` API](/client-server-api/#post_matrixclientv3joinroomidoralias).